collabnix/dockerlabs/beginners/b400/b405-macvlan-010.md

 493a9566c31c15b1a19855f44ef914e7979b46defde55ac6ee9d7db6c9b620e0
 ```

-## Important Point: When using macvlan, you cannot ping or communicate with the default namespace IP address.
+**Important Point: When using macvlan, you cannot ping or communicate with the default namespace IP address.
 For example, if you create a container and try to ping the Docker host’s eth0, it will not work.
 That traffic is explicitly filtered by the kernel modules themselves to offer additional provider isolation and security

-### Then how shall I enable this feature
+Follow the below CLIs to enable this feature -

 It’s simple.
 Just run the below command: